 Dr Tobias Schmid is Director of the Media Authority of North Rhine-Westphalia.
 He is also elected as the European Affairs Commissioner of the Conference of Directors of the German Media Authorities (DLM).

-Dr Schmid is Member of the Board of the European Regulators Group for Audiovisual Media Services (ERGA).
-In the years 2020 and 2021 he served as Chairman of the Group.
+Dr Schmid is also Chairman of the Federal Media Committee of the German Music Council.
 Since 1st April 2021, he is also a Member of the Expert Committee for Communication and Information of the German UNESCO-Commission.

 Dr Schmid holds a doctorate in law.